Stambaugh Auditorium

-Stambaugh Auditorium is located in Youngstown, Ohio in the United States.
-It was listed on the National Register of Historic Places in 1984.

-Stambaugh Auditorium opened in 1926 through the generosity of Henry H. Stambaugh, one of the city's leading businessmen in the early 20th century.
-Mr. Stambaugh decreed in his Will that there was to be a venue built for the entertainment, enjoyment and education of Youngstown and surrounding communities.
-The centerpiece of the complex is the Concert Hall, which can accommodate a crowd of 2,553.
+Stambaugh Auditorium is a concert hall located in Youngstown, Ohio, United States.
+First opened in 1926, it was listed on the National Register of Historic Places in 1984.
+Stambaugh Auditorium was established through the generosity of Henry H. Stambaugh, one of the city's leading businessmen in the early 20th century, who had decreed in his will that there was to be a venue built for the entertainment, enjoyment and education of Youngstown and surrounding communities.
+Many Stambaugh events are offered at reasonable ticket rates and, at times, no cost at all, as to reflect the mission statement outlined by Henry H. Stambaugh's will.

+The centerpiece of the complex is the Concert Hall, which can accommodate a crowd of 2,553 and houses the restored E.M.
+Skinner Pipe Organ.
 The venue also features the Jeanne D. Tyler Grand Ballroom, the Anne K. Christman Memorial Hall, and a Formal Garden at the southern end of the building, all of which can be rented for private functions.

-Beyond performances, Stambaugh Auditorium is home to multiple spaces which host a variety of events.
-Business events and seminars have become increasingly popular in recent times, in addition to a variety of non-profit fundraising events.
-Rehearsals and weddings at Stambaugh remain a staple at the facility, accommodating many eager brides using the building's beautiful architecture as a backdrop for their formal photos.
-Local high schools and some colleges use the auditorium each year to make their graduations memorable, and dance competitions from across the country take advantage of Stambaugh's facilities.

-The Concert Hall houses the recently restored E.M.
-Skinner Pipe Organ, offering local and national organists an opportunity to play on a spectacular, historically accurate instrument.
-Many Stambaugh events are offered at reasonable ticket rates and, at times, no cost at all, as to reflect the mission statement outlined by Henry H. Stambaugh's will 89 years ago.
-All of these spaces generate the necessary revenue to keep Stambaugh functioning on a daily basis.
+Events hosted at the auditorium include concerts, business functions, weddings, graduations and dance competitions.